jesseschleicher/jesseschleicher/README.md

 - **Full history, always.** Every row carries its temporal record.
 A trigger-generation framework produces 265 triggers across 89 tables, capturing 7.9M field-level changes over 20 years.
 It cost more up front and it has paid for itself at every audit since.
-- **Idempotency.** Every pipeline can be re-run without damage — dedup, scoped deletes, staleness thresholds, per-source controls.
+- **Idempotency.** Every pipeline can be re-run without damage; dedup, scoped deletes, staleness thresholds, per-source controls.
 - **Config over code.** New sources are configuration, not new programs.
 - **Documentation an engineer can run without me.** Standards, templates, contracts,